lmurr248/ecommerce-api/README.md

   "email": "demo@user.com",
   "password": "demo"
 }`
 - Once logged in you can interact with the api.
+Use the API documentation to interact with the app.

 ## Tech